-Maybe Baby was one of those babies who loved the car, and car trips were the best way to get anywhere, near or far – or maybe he was one of those little ones who shrieked every time the car turned on, and acted like his car seat was lava when you tried to buckle him in.
-Either way, now that he is a walking, talking, running, singing, jumping, chanting, climbing toddler, long car trips are a whole different game, and you’ll need to figure out how to play by the new set of rules.
+Maybe Baby was one of those babies who loved the car, and car trips were the best way to get anywhere, near or far – or maybe they were one of those little ones who shrieked every time the car turned on, and acted like their car seat was lava when you tried to buckle them in.
+Either way, now that they are a walking, talking, running, singing, jumping, chanting, climbing toddler, long car trips are a whole different game, and you’ll need to figure out how to play by the new set of rules.

 - Set the stage: You can lay out all the props that you and your costars will need before taking the show on the road by making sure that everything Baby might need or want is right within reach – your reach, not theirs.
-If he ends up feeling squirmy, anything you put within his reach might end up getting kicked away to somewhere hard for you to grab while you’re driving.
-Keeping everything, from toys to games to snacks, in your own reach means that you can hand it all to him at exactly the right moment, without risking losing Baby’s second-favorite toy under your seat.
+If they end up feeling squirmy, anything you put within their reach might end up getting kicked away to somewhere hard for you to grab while you’re driving.
+Keeping everything, from toys to games to snacks, in your own reach means that you can hand it all to them at exactly the right moment, without risking losing Baby’s second-favorite toy under your seat.

-- So close, so far: You can also set yourself up to stay in touch with Baby better (if he is still in a rear-facing car seat) by setting up a mirror in the back of the car, facing him.
+- So close, so far: You can also set yourself up to stay in touch with Baby better (if they are still in a rear-facing car seat) by setting up a mirror in the back of the car, facing them.
 Many families set up mirrors like these for very young babies, but many others don’t find them necessary for the short, day-to-day trips they mostly use the family car for.
-On long trips, though, when it isn’t always possible to pull the car over as fast as you’d like to, being able to get a look at your toddler’s face can be a helpful way of figuring out how he’s feeling, even if he’s safely buckled in facing away from you.
+On long trips, though, when it isn’t always possible to pull the car over as fast as you’d like to, being able to get a look at your toddler’s face can be a helpful way of figuring out how they're feeling, even if they're safely buckled in facing away from you.

-- Center of the universe: The world doesn’t revolve around Baby, but your trip will probably go a little better if you let your itinerary revolve around him a bit.
-Plotting out your route so that he gets his meals at about the same time as he usually does, and playing his favorite lullabies at about the right time so that he gets his usual nap on-schedule can do a lot to keep your trip running a bit more smoothly.
+- Center of the universe: The world doesn’t revolve around Baby, but your trip will probably go a little better if you let your itinerary revolve around them a bit.
+Plotting out your route so that they get their meals at about the same time as they usually do, and playing their favorite lullabies at about the right time so that they get their usual nap on-schedule can do a lot to keep your trip running a bit more smoothly.